nimbella/nimbella-cli-plugins/postman/README.md

 ## Manage Postman API Keys

-Postman Key Management facilitates to have multiple postman API secrets to be stored as key value pair, and one of them to be used as current.
+Key management command facilitates to have multiple postman API secrets to be stored as key value pair, and allows one of them to be used as current.
 It also allows to switch between the keys using `switch` command and thus becoming the current key.
 The current key is then picked up automatically without user needing to type it in manually.